Tips for Lens

 Remove your lenses before showering or swimming:

 The US FDA recommends that contact lenses not be exposed to any form of water.
-If you do wear your lenses while showering or swimming, take care to avoid getting water in your eyes.

 Keep re-wetting drops on hand while on an airplane: